 Policy on Related Party Transactions and Director Independence.
 The agreements and transactions described above, other than those described under the caption "Citigroup," were entered into by the Company with parties who personally benefited from such transactions and who had a control or fiduciary relationship with the Company.
 It is the Company's policy that any such transactions with persons having a control or fiduciary relationship with the Company may take place only if approved by the Audit Committee or by the members of the Company's Board of Directors who are disinterested with respect to the transaction, and independent in accordance with the standards for director independence prescribed by Nasdaq.
 Such policy is maintained in writing in the charter of the Audit Committee.
-The agreements and transactions above were reviewed and approved by the members of the Company's Board of Directors who were disinterested with respect to the transaction, except that the subordinated notes transaction was reviewed and approved by the Audit Committee.
+The agreements and transactions above were reviewed and approved by the members of the Company's Board of Directors who were disinterested with respect to the transaction.

-The seven directors of the Company are Charles E. Bradley, Jr., Chris A. Adams, Louis M. Grasso, Brian J. Rayhill, William B. Roberts, Gregory S. Washer, and Daniel S. Wood, of whom Messrs.
-Wood, Rayhill and Washer compose the Audit Committee.
-The Board of Directors has concluded that other than Mr. Bradley (who is the Company's chief executive officer), each of the other six directors is independent in accordance with the director independence standards prescribed by Nasdaq, and has determined that none of them has a material relationship with the Company that would impair his independence from management or otherwise compromise his ability to act as an independent director.
+The eight directors of the Company are Charles E. Bradley, Jr., Chris A. Adams, Louis M. Grasso, William W. Grounds, Brian J. Rayhill, William B. Roberts, Gregory S. Washer, and Daniel S. Wood, of whom Messrs.
+Rayhill, Grasso, Washer, and Wood compose the Audit Committee.
+The Board of Directors has concluded that other than Mr. Bradley (who is the Company's chief executive officer), each of the other seven directors is independent in accordance with the director independence standards prescribed by Nasdaq, and has determined that none of them has a material relationship with the Company that would impair his independence from management or otherwise compromise his ability to act as an independent director.